 Seth Meyers biography

 Born on December 28, 1973, in Bedford, New Hampshire, Seth Meyers worked as an international performer before landing a spot on Saturday Night Live in 2001.
 He eventually became the show's head writer and an anchor for its popular "Weekend Update" news segment.
-He has won an Emmy and several Writers Guild Awards, and is scheduled in 2014 to take over as host of Late Night from fellow SNL alum Jimmy Fallon.
+The winner of an Emmy and several Writers Guild Awards, Meyers made his debut as host of NBC's Late Night with Seth Meyers on February 24, 2014, taking over the Late Night slot from fellow SNL alum Jimmy Fallon (who moved to hosting The Tonight Show).

 Seth Adam Meyers was born on December 28, 1973, in Bedford, New Hampshire, to Hillary and Lawrence Meyers.
 The fledgling performer attended Northwestern University, graduating in 1996.
 He subsequently aligned himself with the ImprovOlympic Theatre and made an international move with his brother Josh.
 They lived in Amsterdam, Holland for a time and there worked with the venue Boom Chicago.